 Therefore, regular consumption of tea & coffee (3-6 cups per day) contributes to total fluid intake and should not be seen as a diuretic.

-When used in a proper amount, coffee is not dehydrating.
-But, when used excessively, coffee can cause dehydration.
+When used in a proper amount (2-4 per day), coffee is not dehydrating.
+But, when used excessively, drinking coffee may cause dehydration.

 Figure 1.
 The Caffeine content of drinks

 Caffeine is well researched as a nutritional strategy to enhance performance.
 To say that caffeine improves exercise performance is a simple answer to a complex question as there are many factors to consider.

 Caffeine can help you achieve your athletic goals.
 Without going into too much detail, I will outline the basic findings that support caffeine as an ergogenic aid in different sports.

 - There is extensive evidence to suggest that caffeine ingestion improves endurance performance.